-- demonstrating consistent performance for each element of the unit in the related category and specialisation which is to be exhibited across a representative range of applications; autonomously and to requirements - meeting the performance criteria associated with each element of competence by employing the techniques, procedures, information and resources available in the workplace for each of the categories and areas of specialisation undertaken from those listed in the Range statement or evidence guide - demonstrating an understanding of the underpinning knowledge and skills identified for the categories and related specialisation undertaken in the section, of this unit titled 'Underpinning knowledge'
+- demonstrating consistent performance for each element of the unit and exhibit specialisation across a wide range of applications; autonomously and to requirements. - meeting the performance criteria associated with each element of competence by employing the techniques, procedures, information and resources available in the workplace for each of the categories and areas of specialisation. - demonstrating an understanding of the underpinning knowledge and skills identified for undertaking the task. .

 - OH&S policies and procedures

+- ability to speak clearly

-- basic level of ability in speaking
+- ability to read properly

-- basic level in reading

-- basic level in writing English
+- ability to write English properly

-- basic numeracy

 - work place safety requirements

 - organizations policy and procedures

-- project schedules
+- commissioning processes schedules

-- mechanisms used to measure, record and report progress of activities in relation to the agreed project schedules and plans
+- mechanisms used to measure, record and report progress of activities in relation to the agreed commissioning processes schedules and plans

-- tools and techniques for keeping the project on course
+- tools and techniques for keeping the commissioning processes on course

-- pros and cons of working on projects

 - budget control

-- listen effectively

-- work safely to instructions

-- convey information in simple English to invoke correct actions

-- prepare project schedules

-- perform project control activities

-- Coordinate and manage basic installation projects
+- listen effectively - · work safely to instructions - convey information in simple English to invoke correct actions - prepare commissioning processes schedules - perform commissioning processes control activities - Coordinate and manage commissioning processes effectively.

-- all tools, equipment, materials and documentation required - any relevant workplace procedures - any relevant product and manufacturing specifications - any relevant codes, standards, manuals and reference materials
+- all tools, equipment, materials and documentation required. - any relevant workplace procedures. - any relevant product and manufacturing specifications. - any relevant codes, standards, manuals and reference materials.